 Fantastic Four (February 14, 2025)

-A Fantastic Four reboot set in the MCU has been in the works since way back in 2019.
+A Fantastic Four reboot set in the MCU has been in the works since in 2019.
 Matt Shakman is set to direct the feature written by Jeff Kaplan.
 No casting decisions have been announced yet.
 John Krasinski (of The Office fame) did make an appearance in Doctor Strange in the Multiverse of Madness as Mr. Fantastic, but it’s unclear if he’ll reprise the role in the 2025 movie.

 Avengers: The Kang Dynasty (May 2, 2025)

-The film will be directed by Destin Daniel Cretton, and it will mark the 40th film in the MCU.
+The film will be directed by Destin Daniel Cretton, and will mark the 40th film in the MCU.
 So far, the only cast member confirmed is Jonathan Majors, who will appear as Kang.
 It will likely take cues from the 2001 to 2002 comic storyline of the same name, written by Kurt Busiek.

 Avengers: Secret Wars (May 1, 2026)